jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Captions

 This options block configures the styling of closed captions in the player for desktop browsers.
 On iOS/Android, a system settings menu provides exactly the same settings, as these are mandated by the FCC.
-It is available in All JW Player 7 Editions.

 #### Note: In these examples, color can be specified as [hex value](http://www.w3schools.com/colors/colors_picker.asp) values or as a [color name](http://www.w3schools.com/colors/colors_names.asp).